kovidgoyal/calibre/manual/gui.rst

 will be interpreted to have the title: Foundation and Earth and author: Isaac Asimov

 .. tip::
-    If the filename does not contain the hyphen, the regular expression will fail.
+    If the filename does not contain the hyphen, the above regular expression will fail.

 .. _book_details: